KDE/documentation-docs-krita-org/general_concepts/file_formats/file_jxl.rst

 Color profile
     (Lossless) Use CICP instead of ICC if possible
-        If enabled, Krita will attempt to convert document ICC profile into equivalent CICP profile to save more space when exporting lossless JPEG XL.
-If there's no equivalent CICP profile, ICC will still be saved instead.
+        If enabled, Krita will attempt to convert document ICC profile into equivalent CICP values to save more space when exporting lossless JPEG XL.
+If there's no equivalent CICP values, ICC will still be saved instead.
 This is particularly useful for web delivery.

     .. versionadded:: 5.3
 HDR conversion